peytonchandler/Magnetic-Variometer-Calibration/class_deliverables/initial-project-plan.md

 #### Project Idea
 The USGS has been deploying magnetic variometers at many seismic station around the United States.
-The goal of this project would be to use seismic and magnetic data from the variometers and geomgnetic observatories to collocate and help scientists at the Albuquerque Seismological Lab (ASL) develop metrics for quality-control.
+The goal of this project would be to use seismic and magnetic data from the variometers and geomgnetic observatories to colocate and help scientists at the Albuquerque Seismological Lab (ASL) develop metrics for quality-control.

 #### Timeline
 Data is readily available, but the USGS has offered the opportunity to deploy a variometer at the Boulder (BOU) geomagnetic